HospitalRun/planning/Requirements/v1_0/OPD.md

 #### When: It is determined that surgery is needed for the patient being examined (Doctor)

 **I want to:** Create a operative plan that includes:

-1. one or more procedures
+1. a description of the operation planned
-2. required equipment
+2. a list of one or more procedures planned
-3. any pre-op labs or images needed (orders)
+3. any required equipment
-4. any other special pre-op instructions for time of admission
+4. any  pre-op instructions for time of admission, such as labs, images or blood
-5. Schedule the surgery and admission datetimes OR specify that surgery needs to be scheduled
+5. Schedule the admission and surgey date/times  OR note that surgery needs to be scheduled

 **So I can:** plan for the operation

 Note: if dates are not scheduled by the doctor during the encounter, the receptionist may try to schedule dates with the patient before they leave the clinic that day.
+Alternately, surgery may be scheduled at some later time, including the admissions visit.

 ***